SoftwareDesignLab/SBOM-Plugfest/README.md

 ## Comparison
-> Allows comparison across schemas and file formats
+> Allows comparison across schemas and file formats, cosidering metadata and components.

 ### SBOM Conflicts
 - **Supplier**: Supplier of the code are not the same (publisher)